furrykef/oedict/README.md

 ## References

 * Wiktionary, by many authors
-* _An Anglo-Saxon Dictionary, by Joseph Bosworth and T. Northcote Toller
+* _An Anglo-Saxon Dictionary_, by Joseph Bosworth and T. Northcote Toller
 * _An Anglo-Saxon Reader_, by Henry Sweet
 * _An Old English Grammar_, by Randolph Quirk and C.L.
 Wrenn